marco-bertelli/terraform-provider-trello/docs/index.md

 1. you need a token and a trello key (see trello docs).
 2. see the bove example.

+## News
+collaborators email automatic invites for private boards, this feature help automatic invite default users for private or public boards

 ## Example Usage